coxcore/react-loop-item/README.md

   </li>
 );

-// what to display instead of the <ul>
+// What to display instead of the <ul>
 const noData = <div>no data</div>;

 export default AnchorList;